seungjunlee96/Daily-Paper-Review/InceptionScore/README.md

 ## Evaluating (Black-Box) Generative Models
-Generative Adversarial Networks lack an objective function, which makes it difficult to compare performance of different models.
+In contrast to supervised learning, Generative Adversarial Networks lack an objective function that measures "What is realistic?", which makes it difficult to compare performance of different models.

 Why is it so hard?
 - The real data distribution p(x) is unknown
 - The explicit generative distribution q(x) is unknown. (ex.
 GANs uses random noise vectors for the latent variable)

-Some metrics for the evaluation of generative models
+## Some previous metrics for the evaluation of generative models
 - To approximate density function over generated samples and then calculate the likelihood of held-out samples
 - To apply a pre-trained neural network to generated images and calculate statistics of its output or at a particular hidden layer.(Inception Score approach)
 - Use a crowd-sourcing platform (Amazon Mechanical Turk) to evaluate a large number of GAN generated images.